filleben/F1Experiences/README.md

 - **Navigation bar**: Allows the user to navigate to all the pages of the site, consistent throughout the site.
 - **User Registration**: Users can create a account by providing a valid email address, username and password.
 - **User Authentication**: Users can login to their accounts by providing the correct username and password combination.
+- **Social Login**: Users can register and login to the site by using there Google account.
 - **Password Reset**: Users can reset their password if forgotten.
 - **Most Popular Events**: The 4 most popular events are featured on the home page.
 - **Testimonials**: 4 different user testimonials are featured on the home page.